topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press Ctrl+C.
 When the script is terminated, GPIO88 will be automatically unexported and cleaned up.

-Note: GPIO88 is used here as an example.
+**Note**: GPIO88 is used here as an example.
 You may choose another available GPIO pin according to your wiring setup.
 Be sure to consult the official D3-G 40-pin header pinout before selecting GPIO numbers.
 <br/>

 ### 7.1.8 Ultrasonic Sensor
+An ultrasonic sensor can be used to measure the distance to nearby objects by emitting ultrasonic waves and receiving the reflected signal, then outputting a digital (or pulse-based) signal via GPIO.
-This experiment demonstrates how to use an ultrasonic distance sensor (e.g., HC-SR04) with the TOPST D3-G board to measure the distance to an object using GPIO pins.
+This section demonstrates how to connect and read input from an ultrasonic sensor using the D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)